 Here’s the catch: The fighters from a carrier are marginally more likely to shoot down enemy fighters in dog fights when they are coming from the left side of the screen, and carriers on the left launch marginally faster.
 This difference is reportedly due to an unintended bias in the pseudo-random number generator that determines combat events, but at this time the cause is less important than the effect: that, all things being equal, a left-side carrier will have an advantage against a right-side carrier.****

 Conversely, a defensive bonus is often granted to the right-side vessel.
 Specifically, if it has a mass greater than 140kt, the right-side ship will, about 60% of the time, gain effective combat mass equal to about 360kt.
 The numbers get complicated, but for our purposes it’s enough to note that this mainly helps the right-side ship absorb the enemy ship’s beam weapon hits; for larger ships, it is of negligible utility against fighters.
-As such, “sacrifice” torpedo ships often fight better from the left side since this reduces (marginally) the rate with which enemy fighters will launch.
+As such, either heavy or extremely lightweight “sacrifice” torpedo ships often fight better from the left side since this reduces (marginally) the rate with which enemy fighters will launch, whereas those of medium mass fight better from the right.

 A Note On Planets